Own-Data-Privateer/hoardy-web/README.md

 - Improve UI:
   - Slightly better add-on popup layout.
   - Implement more tab states, display per-tab collection errors.
-- Delayed reqres archival: allow to archive or discard pages after they are were fetched.
 - Serverless archival into browser's local storage: for easier bootstrap and to allow using Tor Browser securely with its default config.

 ### `wrrarms` tool